 - Master of Arts in Ministry

-- Master of Arts in New Testament
+- M.A.
+(New Testament)

 - Master of Arts in Old Testament

 - Master of Arts in Pastoral Care and Counseling

 - Master of Divinity

 Business (Online)

 - Master of Business Administration - Master of Business Administration in Healthcare

 NOTE: Some classes are available through web-conferencing, and others require attendance on the Henderson campus.